Jackfn96/LaravelAPI/README.md

 ## About this Project

-This project is a set of API endpoints enabling the following set of capabilities:
+This project is a set of Laravel API endpoints enabling the following set of capabilities:

 1. Registering/creating a new user.
 2. Deleting a user.